Comptroller DiNapoli Ensures State Procurements Provide the Highest Value to New Yorkers

 Ensuring a Level Playing Field for Vendors

-The State University of New York Health Science Center at Brooklyn submitted a contract for specialty pharmacy management services that included a price increase over the original bid.
+The State University of New York Health Science Center at Stony Brook submitted submitted a contract for construction of a new residence hall that increased the field order allowance after the bids were received.
 Allowing an increase after bidding would be inappropriate and unfair to other bidders.
-The transaction was returned and subsequently resubmitted reflecting the lower cost from the original bid, saving the State $2,938,135.
+The transaction was returned and subsequently resubmitted reflecting the lower cost from the original bid, reducing the contract value by $2,277,100.